Gobot2969/missionpack2/README.md

 - FIGHT!

 ## To do
-- Finish FFA Arena
+- Finish FFA Arena gametype
+- Implement FT gametype
 - Some custom maps made specifically for this gamemode if time permits
+- Fix bots being telepathic in arena gametypes (and generally improve them all around)
+- Spectate team when dead in CA
+- Fully fix shooting during pre-round warmup in arena gametypes
+- Alias command
+- Credits screen in UI
+- VQ3 physics consts to cvars and perhaps preset configs to simulate QW/CPM type craphysics

  ## Credits
  - **Kevin "Kr3m" Remisoski** for missionpackplus code (see <https://github.com/Kr3m/missionpackplus> for additional credits for unlagged code, etc)
  - **RemyTek** for their foundation mod code which also ended up merged as it was used as the basis for missionpackplus (see <https://github.com/RemyTek/foundation>)
  - **Kevin "79DieselRabbit" Worrel** for Frozen Colors map (named as mp2team1 -- we needed at least one amazing custom map supporting 1FCTF, etc)
  - **Hubster** for his famous Aerowalk conversion (named as mp2tourney1 -- green armor!)
+ - **Promode Team** PM and FB skins
- - **Dmitri "Dimmskii" Poterianski** (myself) for UI work and upscales, QL model conversions, coding, anything else I forgot to mention
+ - **Dimmskii** for UI work and upscales, QL model conversions, coding, anything else I forgot to mention
  - **Id Software** for Almost Lost map, and everything else making all of this possible!